BluePinStudio/bluepinstudio.github.io/_posts/2024-11-01-Movember Mo Problems.md

 It's time to put the pedal to the metal and get those pesky lingering tasks done in November.
 Do tasks or die trying, amirite?

 ## Goals for November  2024
-  - [ ] Show off Charles the Bee, and Construct 3, at an in-person event as a speaker
   - [ ] Deal with the remaining iOS rejections and finally publish Pixel Fixel on iOS
   - [ ] Put stickers up all over town promoting Pixel Fixel
   - [ ] Promote the heck out Charles, achieving 80 reviews by the end of the month.